marigold-dev/training-nft-4/README.md

 ## Update in `MintPage.tsx`

-Just update the `mint` call adding the missing quantity, and add back the `token_id` counter incrementer
+Just update the `mint` call and add the missing quantity, and add back the `token_id` counter incrementer

 ```typescript
 import {